The Problem

 This is not only a human problem.
 Any intelligence, biological or artificial, operates with architecture shaped by its origins rather than optimized for its current challenges.
 Humans carry evolutionary baggage.
 Artificial intelligences carry the biases of their training data and the blind spots of their optimization targets.
 The specific mismatch differs.
 The structural vulnerability is universal: intelligences built for one context, operating in another.

 Entropic Pressure.
-Order is not the default.
-Dissolution is.
+Order is not the default; dissolution is.
 Systems naturally degrade without continuous energy and intent.
 Institutions drift toward capture.
 Norms erode under cynicism.
 Truth is buried by noise.
 This is entropy at work, applied to the systems that conscious beings build.
 Holding the Meridian Range requires constant effort.
 Falling to the extremes requires only gravity.

 Coordination Failure.
 As complexity rises, the difficulty of agreeing on reality rises with it.
 We have built tools that amplify our voices while shattering our shared context.
 We are shouting at each other across a chasm of fractured reality, unable to agree on the shape of the problems we face, let alone the shape of the solutions.
 The very technologies that could unite us have been optimized for engagement, not for truth.
 The result is unprecedented communication capacity and deteriorating ability to communicate.